hiiamboris/red-wiki/Draw-dialect.md

 **Description**

 Draws a polygon using the provided edges.
-The last point does not need to be the starting point, an extra vertice will be drawn anyway to close the polygon.
+The last point does not need to be the starting point, an extra line will be drawn anyway to close the polygon.
 Minimal number of points to be provided is 3.

 ## Circle